shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ## Level 1 Class Features

-### Reality Observer
+### Reality Observer (Flavor Feature)

 Your spells are only limited by your imagination.
 You gain the following reaction:

 **Reality Observer**
 Trigger: You see another creature cast a spell in your bonded schools
+Reaction: You attempt to learn the spell.
+Make a Spell Check, with a DC equal to 10 plus the spell’s MP cost minus your Mana Spend Limit:

-Reaction: You learn the spell.
-You must finish a long rest before you are able to first cast the new spell.
+Success: You learn the spell, but you must finish a long rest before you are able to first cast it.
+Success (10): You learn the spell.
+Failure: You don’t learn the spell, but you gain ADV on your next check to learn it.

+Reality Observer DC = 10 + spell’s MP cost – Mana Spend Limit

 ### Bond Affinity